 LUCAS ⇌ SCHOOL

-With its offers for teachers, LUCAS combines the festival experience with participatory film education in schools.
-Whether its film patronships, curating film classics or workshops on multimedia film criticism: Depending on the age group, films are explored in a variety of formats, sometimes playfully, sometimes analytically.
-The goal is always to enter into a dialogue about the viewing experiences and to get to know film as an art form rather than a mere consumer good.
-In each case, the focus is on the children and young people’s own ideas and creative implementations.
+With its offers for teachers, LUCAS combines the festival experience with participatory film education in local schools.
+Whether film sponsorship, curating film classics or workshops on multimedia film criticism: Depending on the age group, films are explored in a variety of formats, sometimes playfully, sometimes analytically.
+The aim is always to enter into a dialog about viewing experiences and to get to know film as an art form rather than a mere consumer good.
+In each case, the focus is on the children’s and young people’s own ideas and creative implementations.

 E‑mail: s.schmidt@dff.film